RandomTimeLP/RandomTimeLP/README.md

-Main dev from ESA - Enhanced Stream Alerts: A way to easily create advanced alerts for your stream.
+Main dev from ESA - Enhanced Stream Alerts: A way to easily create advanced alerts for your stream.</br>
 Please Note: ESA is not yet publicly available.

-**What exactly is ESA planned to be?**
+**What exactly is ESA planned to be?**</br>
 ESA is developed to be an easy way to implement common events (like follows) and rather uncommon events (like switching songs in spotify) in to your stream.